Can A Healthy Person Have A Heart Attack?

 Heart disease kills an estimated 630,000 Americans each year.
 It's the leading cause of death for both men and women, so you should do everything you can to decrease your risk.

-You can start by choosing not to smoke, being physically fit, and eating healthy.
-But you can’t ignore your genes, cholesterol, and blood pressure.
-Getting annual preventative care, physicals and lab tests done is your first line of defense.
-Also, if you feel any symptoms of disease, address them.
+You can start by choosing not to smoke, being physically fit and eating healthy nutrient-rich foods.
+But you can't ignore your genes, high cholesterol and blood pressure.
+Getting annual preventative care, physicals and lab tests done is your first line of defense in combination with a healthy lifestyle.
+Also, if you feel any symptoms of disease, address them and seek immediate medical attention.

 Liberty HealthShare encourages its members to see their Primary Care Physician or provider yearly to maintain their health and well-being.
 After the first two months of membership, an annual preventative wellness visit and related lab work for which there are no medical symptoms or diagnosis in advance are eligible for sharing, up to a maximum of $400 of the fair and reasonable charges as determined by Liberty HealthShare and not subject to the AUA.